2020 US Open

 Application in Stadium and ESPN Broadcast

 Aside from the broadcast, there was the question of in-stadium sound.
-How would the sound of players and any audio played through the PA act in an empty stadium?
+How would the sound of players and any audio played through the PA function in an empty stadium.
 We joined the USTA, ESPN and IBM teams on-site to test and assess the best way to approach sound during the event, and developed and delivered “tentpole” audio for use during appropriate moments that would complement rather than distract players during gameplay.

 Physical Interface